Home

 What is Hydroponics?

 Hydroponics is the process of growing plants in a water-based liquid nutrient without soil.
 In translation the term hydroponic means water work.
+It is also known by the term 'soilless gardening'.

 Top